semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 	[2/3] Execution Failed with exit status 127.
 Retrying.
 	/usr/bin/retry: line 46: lsa: command not found
 	[3/3] Execution Failed with exit status 127.
 No more retries.

-In the previous example the `retry` command will never be successful because the `lsa` command is invalid.
+In the previous example the `retry` command will never be successful because the `lsa` command does not exist.

 	$ ./retry.sh -t 5 -s 10 lsa -l
     ./retry.sh: line 46: lsa: command not found
     [1/5] Execution Failed with exit status 127.
 Retrying.
     ./retry.sh: line 46: lsa: command not found